awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 #### <a name="aws-resource-fsx-filesystem-return-values-fn--getatt-fn--getatt"></a>

 `DNSName`  <a name="DNSName-fn::getatt"></a>
-Use the DNSName value to access the DNS name of your Amazon FSx file system\.
-The DNS name identifies the file system\.
+Returns the FSx for Windows file system's DNSName\.
+Example: `amznfsxp1honlek.corp.example.com`

 `LustreMountName`  <a name="LustreMountName-fn::getatt"></a>
-Use the LustreMountName value when mounting an Amazon FSx for Lustre file system\.
-For SCRATCH\_1 deployment types, this value is always "fsx"\.
-For SCRATCH\_2 and PERSISTENT\_1 deployment types, this value is a string that is unique within an AWS Region\.
-For more information, see [Mounting from an Amazon EC2 Instance](https://docs.aws.amazon.com/fsx/latest/LustreGuide/mounting-ec2-instance.html)\.
+Returns the file system's LustreMountName\.
+Example for SCRATCH\_1 deployment types: This value is always `fsx`\.
+Example for SCRATCH\_2 and PERSISTENT deployment types: `2p3fhbmv`

 `RootVolumeId`  <a name="RootVolumeId-fn::getatt"></a>
-Not currently supported by AWS CloudFormation\.
+Returns the root volume ID of the FSx for OpenZFS file system\.
+Example: `fsvol-0123456789abcdefa`

 ## Examples<a name="aws-resource-fsx-filesystem--examples"></a>